 Applicants must hold an M.A. or M.S. degree prior to the commencement date of the award.
-Preference is given to doctoral or postdoctoral candidates and scholars.
-Current academic affiliation is required in all cases and must be documented with a certificate from an institution of academic employment.
+Preference is given to doctoral or postdoctoral candidates.
+Current academic affiliation is required in all cases and must be documented with a certificate from an institution of academic employment/study.

-Applicants must have strong English language proficiency, in order to communicate and to carry out their proposed projects.
-The level of English proficiency will be determined during the personal interviews in Warsaw.
+Applicants must have strong English language proficiency in order to carry out their proposed projects.
+English proficiency will be assessed during personal interviews in Warsaw.

-All research proposals are reviewed by the Kosciuszko Foundation Academic Advisory Committee.
+All research proposals are reviewed by the Kosciuszko Foundation's Academic Advisory Committee.
 Based on the Committee's recommendations, select candidates are invited for personal interviews in March at the Foundation's Warsaw Office, before a joint American and Polish Academic Commission.
-Award announcement are made at the end of May.
+Award announcements are made at the end of May.

-Since the Foundation grants do not provide for tuition costs, those applicants who are accepted by universities for Ph.D. programs should apply for a Kosciuszko Foundation grant only in cases where their tuition has been waived totally or substantially.
+Since Foundation grants do not provide for tuition costs, those applicants who are accepted by universities for Ph.D. programs should apply for a Kosciuszko Foundation award only in cases where their tuition has been waived totally or at least substantially.

-All Fellowships/Grants are for the academic year following submission of the application (for example: an application filed in October 2013 is for the 2014-15 academic year).
-They range from 3-10 months as determined by the Foundation.
-The Kosciuszko Foundation has a right to revoke any grant/fellowship in the event that the grantee is found to have violated laws of the United States, failed to maintain high academic or professional standards, and in cases of mental incapacitation.
+All Fellowships/Grants are for the academic year following submission of an application (for example: an application filed in October 2013 is for the 2014-15 academic year).
+Award duration ranges from 3-10 months, as determined by the Foundation.
+The Kosciuszko Foundation has a right to revoke any grant/fellowship in the event that a recipient is found to have violated laws of the United States, failed to maintain high academic or professional standards, and in cases of mental incapacitation.